OCA/pos/pos_invoicing/readme/DESCRIPTION.rst

 * register a payment;
 * reconcile the invoice with an existing payment;

-All that action should be prohibited.
+All that action should be prohibited because the payment exists.

 With that module
 ~~~~~~~~~~~~~~~~